Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Melanin in the Hair and the Iris of the Eye

 Melanin is also present in the inner ear, where its function is unknown.
 A dark form of melanin called neuromelanin is found in parts of the brain.
-In addition, melanin contributes to the color of the iris in the eye.

 Rhodopsin in the Rods of the Retina

 Several pigments are present in the eye and are essential to its function.
 Rhodopsin is located in the rod cells of the retina.
 The retina is the light-sensitive layer at the back of the eyeball.
 Rhodopsin is also known as visual purple due to its color.
 It functions in dim light and enables us to see shades of grey.
 In bright light, rhodospin is bleached and breaks up into retinal and a protein called opsin.
-In darkness the process is reversed and rhodopsin is regenerated.
+In the dark, the process is reversed and rhodopsin is regenerated.